 - Integrate MLB, the NBA and the NFL, which are currently stand alone businesses, into the national governing bodies of their sport.
 For example USA Basketball would be responsible for administering basketball from the grassroots level, junior leagues, semi-pro leagues, pro leagues and the NBA.
 The NBA would provide most of the revenue to spend on the sport as a whole.

 - Incentives teams to develop and select local players.

 - Enact a father son rule like they have in the AFL.
 If a father played at a club his son will automatically start his career there.

 - Make player contracts longer and harder for either party to get out of.

 - Only allow teams can only relocate once every 30 years and only within their state or bordering states.

 Anyone of those changes alone would improve US sports.
 These are questions of what is best for the fans and the community as a whole vs what is best for individual owners.
 Which do you want to be more important in the running of your favorite sports?

 Most of these changes have to be imposed from without.
 Owners control the leagues and will not vote agains their commercial interests.

 Betting on US sports

-Nitrogen Sports (review) and mBet (review) are brilliant for betting on all US sports including fantastic live in play betting.
+Nitrogen (review) and BetBTC (review) are brilliant for betting on all US sports including fantastic live in play betting.
 To see who is offering the best odds on the bet you want to make check out the odds comparisons.